 How much time am I willing to invest in becoming a CNA?

 CNA programs are among the shortest it gets when it comes to entering the healthcare workforce.
-The course itself only takes about four to twelve weeks to complete, depending on how much time you’re willing to invest each day.
-When choosing a certified nursing assistant program, you might want to select an appropriate length of time to prevent feeling overwhelmed or bored.
+The ,for example, prepares students for licensing exams in four to eight weeks.
+When choosing a certified nursing assistant program, you might want to select a

 How much do CNA programs cost, and do I have the money?

 It’s a great idea to figure out your finances before you start your training for a CNA.
 CNA programs are reasonably cheap compared to other medical courses, but at a price of $1,300 if you’re training at the Red Cross, it certainly isn't spare change.
-On top of that basic course fee, you might need to purchase additional program supplies and certification examination fees, which may not be covered by the $1,300.
+On top of that basic course fee, you might need to purchase additional program supplies and certification examination fees.

-Is the program I want to take certified?
+Is the program I want to take accredited?

 This one goes without saying.
 You might want to make sure your program is certified by either the NLNAC (National League for Nursing Accredited Commission), the ACEN (Accreditation Commission for Education in Nursing), or the CCNE (Commission on Collegiate Nursing Education), or you may find yourself putting in a lot of effort for nothing in return.